US Citizens Travelling to Europe in 2026: ETIAS, EES, and the Visa-Free Reality

 Key points the confused searches miss:

 ETIAS is not a visa.
 A visa implies consular involvement, document packages, interviews in some cases, and a decision that can take weeks.
-ETIAS is an online form, a €7 fee, and in the overwhelming majority of cases an approval within minutes.
+ETIAS is an online form, a €20 fee (originally proposed at €7 but raised by EU Commission decision on 17 July 2025 to cover operational costs), and in the overwhelming majority of cases an approval within minutes.
 It is closer to the US's own ESTA than to any European visa.

 ETIAS applies to 30 European countries.
 The 29 Schengen Area member states plus Cyprus.
 This includes non-EU Schengen members (Norway, Switzerland, Iceland, Liechtenstein) and excludes the UK and Ireland (which run their own systems).